dtl184/liberox-evals/README.md

 # Failure labeling

-The failure-labeling pipeline is run **after the evaluation**.

-It has two stages:

-1. identify exactly which subgoal failed using simulator results
-2. optionally use a VLM to explain why the failure happened and propose a recovery
+After receiving failed rollouts of LIBERO-X tasks, we want to understand on what exact subgoal the rollout failed.
+Then we use a VLM to process videos of the failed trajectory and output why the rollout failed (e.g. wrong grasp placement, robot closed a drawer that needed to be open, etc.) as well as what the robot can do to recover from failure.

 The full pipeline is: